The Fame Game (TV series): Reception

-The series received positive reviews from critics.
-India TV gave the series 3 and a half stars out of five and wrote 'Madhuri Dixit, Sanjay Kapoor and ensemble deliver pitch-perfect family drama'.
-It further added 'The Fame Game on Netflix takes the dysfunctional family trope and packs it with suspense and drama, making it an enjoyable and binge-worthy series.
+The Fame Game received positive reviews from critics.
+India TV gave the series 3.5 stars out of five and wrote "Dixit and the ensemble cast delivers pitch-perfect family drama".
+It further added "The Fame Game on Netflix takes the dysfunctional family trope and packs it with suspense and drama, making it an enjoyable and binge-worthy series."
+Sukanya Verma of Rediff gave the series 3.5 stars and wrote "What The Fame Game showcases is the depth and marvels of Dixit as she switches between star and human, mother and woman."

-Koimoi gave the series 3 stars and wrote 'Madhuri Dixit Nene convincingly becomes a mystery dressed in uncertain layers playing an extension to her real self'.
-The review further praised the writer Sri Rao's script by calling it impeccable, perfect and idealistic.
-Saibal Chatterjee of NDTV too gave it 3 stars and wrote 'The Incandescence Of Madhuri Dixit - Dive Right In'.
-He praised Dixit's performance by saying 'She gets into the skin of the protagonist with such dazzling panache that the line separating the character from the performer is frequently breached'.
-Sukanya Verma of Rediff gave the series 3 and Half stars and wrote 'What The Fame Game showcases is the depth and marvels of Madhuri as she switches between star and human, mother and woman'.
+Koimoi gave the series 3 stars and wrote "Dixit convincingly becomes a mystery dressed in uncertain layers playing an extension to her real self."
+The review further praised the writer Sri Rao's script by calling it "impeccable, perfect and idealistic".
+Saibal Chatterjee of NDTV too gave it 3 stars and summarized his review of the series as "The Incandescence Of Madhuri Dixit - Dive Right In".
+He praised Dixit's performance by saying "Dixit gets into the skin of the protagonist with such dazzling panache that the line separating the character from the performer is frequently breached."